Save Lives and Bring Hope to Those Affected by Suicide

 - Advocating for public policies in mental health and suicide prevention

-- Supporting survivors of suicide loss and those affected by suicide in our mission
+- Supporting survivors of suicide loss and those affected by suicide

 Led by CEO Robert Gebbia and headquartered in New York, and with a public policy office in Washington, D.C., AFSP has local chapters in all 50 states with programs and events nationwide.
 AFSP celebrates 30 years of service to the suicide prevention movement.
 Learn more about AFSP in its latest Annual Report, and join the conversation on suicide prevention by following AFSP on Facebook, Twitter, Instagram, and YouTube.

 Suicide and mental health issues do not discriminate, and so it is imperative that we take an uncompromisingly anti-racist approach to improve access to culturally informed, evidence-based quality mental health care.
 We are dedicated to a process of change knowing that long-term, sustained efforts are needed.
 We have much more work ahead of us and are committed to change our culture and reverse the impact of systemic racism within the field of mental health.
 We all have a role to play and invite individuals, communities, organizations, and thought leaders to join us in our efforts to create long-lasting changes in mental health equity and to prevent suicide amongst underrepresented communities.

 The history of AFSP

 In 1987, a small group of caring individuals had a vision: to establish a private source of support for suicide research and education, so that essential suicide prevention efforts could be sustained into the future.
 These founding families—each of whom had lost someone to suicide—joined with scientists to create what today is the American Foundation for Suicide Prevention, or AFSP.